bitaxeorg/osmu-wiki/src/content/docs/piaxe/about.md

 ## ⚙️ Guide

 Currently there only exists 1 Build of the PiAxe.
-If you wish to build your own take a look at the [Build Guide](building) and [Assembly Guide](assembly)
+If you wish to build your own take a look at the [Building Guide](/tips/building-pcbs) and [Assembly Guide](/tips/assembly)

 ### Software